-The last time we checked in we had an exciting time looking at the 2021 Australian Open.
+In our last edition of tennis news, we had an exciting time looking at the 2021 Australian Open.
 In this update, we look at several smaller — but very high quality — tournaments.

 If you weren’t able to keep up with everything going on, we’ve got your back.
 Below are the tournament news/results, top headlines, and spotlight story!